Game-Theoretic Discovery of Quantum Error-Correcting Codes Through Nash Equilibria: III. RESULTS

-Scalability to hardware-relevant system sizes is demonstrated at $n=100$ qubits---matching experimental scales of recent demonstrations \cite{google2024willow}---where the framework discovers codes across all six objectives with tractable computational cost.
+Scalability to hardware-relevant system sizes is demonstrated at $n=100$ qubits---matching experimental scales of recent demonstrations \cite{google2024willow}---where the framework discovers codes across all seven objectives with tractable computational cost.
 Distance optimization discovers $[\![100,49,3]\!]$ codes with 49\% encoding rate.
 Hardware adaptation produces $[\![100,50,3]\!]$ codes respecting 2D connectivity constraints with maximum degree $\Delta \leq 3$.
 Rate-distance tradeoff and cluster-state search achieve $[\![100,50,4]\!]$ codes with distance-4 error protection and 50\% encoding rate, significantly surpassing the $[\![15,7,3]\!]$ validation example in both scale and distance.
 Surface-like topology optimization generates $[\![100,46,4]\!]$ codes with average degree near 4.
-Discovery at $n=100$ completes in 40--66 minutes for 20 independent trials with 50 iterations each using 28 parallel workers on standard workstations, with convergence typically occurring within 20--40 iterations.
-Computational cost per iteration scales as $O(n^3)$, dominated by stabilizer rank computation via Gaussian elimination over $\mathbb{F}_2$, enabling practical code discovery at experimentally relevant scales versus exhaustive search complexity $O(2^{n^2})$ requiring $>10^{13}$ seconds for $n=20$.
-These results demonstrate the framework operates efficiently at scales required for near-term fault-tolerant quantum computing demonstrations, complementing asymptotic QLDPC constructions by providing systematic exploration at finite length scales with mechanistic interpretability.
+Discovery at $n=100$ completes in 40--66 minutes for 20 independent trials with 50 iterations each using 28 parallel workers on the workstation described above, with convergence typically occurring within 20--40 iterations.
+The $O(n^3)$ per-iteration cost established above enables practical code discovery at experimentally relevant scales, versus exhaustive search complexity $O(2^{n^2})$ requiring $>10^{13}$ seconds for $n=20$.
+These results demonstrate the framework operates efficiently at scales required for near-term fault-tolerant quantum computing demonstrations, complementing asymptotic QLDPC constructions by providing systematic exploration at finite length scales with equilibrium-topology analysis.